 Yeast Candida and Fungal Skin Issues in Dogs (or Cats)

-Unfortunately there are many things that disrupt the good bacteria and the body’s natural balance.
-The most problematic are the using of antibiotics and steroids which disrupt the natural balance while fighting infection or inflammation.
-Pet foods and treats that use sugar-dominant ingredients are the worst, but there is also preservatives, additives and colorings in our dog’s food that affect these changes.
+Unfortunately, there are many things that disrupt the good bacteria and the body’s natural balance.
+The most problematic are the use of antibiotics and steroids which disrupt the natural balance while fighting infection or inflammation.
+Pet foods and treats that use sugar-dominant ingredients are the worst, but there are also preservatives, additives, and colorings in our dog’s food that affect these changes.
 Sometimes simple stress can be a culprit.

 Any or all of these factors can cause the protective flora within the gut to diminish.
 As this protective barrier disappears, the far less delicate and always opportunistic yeast will begin to expand and take over those spaces formerly occupied by the friendly bacteria.

 Once the protective flora of the gut has been eroded, inflammation begins to take place as the yeast takes over.
-This causes the cells of the intestinal lining to become enlarged and porous so that foodstuffs gets stuck.
+This causes the cells of the intestinal lining to become enlarged and porous so that foodstuffs get stuck.
 These bits of undigested material then enter the bloodstream and leech onto and into other tissue creating an immune response that usually results in a false positive allergy test.
-Instead of allergies, this condition is actually referred to as leaky gut syndrome.
+Instead of allergies, this condition is actually referred to as “Leaky Gut Syndrome”.
 If left untreated – or treated as allergies – this condition often becomes worse as the yeast digs deeper roots, further damaging the intestinal wall.

 What makes this problem worse?

 As mentioned above, common food ingredients and medications are the big offenders.
 Let’s start with your dog’s food.